metakocka/metakocka_api_base/docs/documents_update_document_sales_order.md

 ## Sales order - update
 You can update specific fields on sales order (see list below).
-In background the some operation will be perform when sales order is change on user interface (change log, events for sendings emails, etc).
+In background the some operation will be perform as when sales order is change on user interface (change log, events for sendings emails, etc).
 Supported fields :
 * delivery_type
 * status_code
 * tracking_code